Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="launch_application"></a>
-## Launch Component-based Application
+## Launch Component Based Application

-To launch a component-based application:
+To launch a component based application:

 1. Declare the launch privilege in the manifest file:
     ```